ludocode/onramp/docs/virtual-machine.md

 A _file_ is a named resource with which a program can interact.
 The collection of all files exposed to the program is called the _filesystem_.

+Each file has a [_path_](#paths) which uniquely identifies the file.

 The program interacts with files using system calls.
-Some system calls, like `remove`, operate directly on named files.
+Some system calls, like [`delete`](#delete), operate directly on files named by their paths.
 Other system calls operate through [handles](#handles); see below.

+### Paths

+A path is a string of bytes that uniquely identifies a file.

+The maximum length of a path is 4095 bytes.
+Paths cannot contain a null byte.

+VMs must support paths with at least the following ASCII characters:

+- forward slash ("/")
+- letters ("A" to "Z" and "a" to "z")
+- numbers ("0" to "9")
+- hyphen ("-")
+- underscore ("\_")
+- full stop (".")

+Additionally, VMs are allowed to treat filenames as case insensitive: uppercase letters may be considered equivalent to their lowercase counterparts for the purpose of comparing paths.

+(The Onramp source code uses only the above characters in its filenames.
+Programs compiled by Onramp may use any other bytes.)

+The "/" (forward slash) character has special meaning in a path; see [Directories](#directories) below.

 ### Handles

 A _handle_ is a 32-bit integer that represents an open file.
 Input and output of a file is done through a handle.

 The program is given up to three handles in its process info table: standard input, standard output, and standard error.
-To get a handle to other files, the program must open the file using the `open` system call.
-Most system calls take a handle as the first parameter; this indicates the handle, and by extension the file, on which the system call operates.
+To get a handle to other files, the program must open the file using the [`open`](#open) system call.
+Most system calls take a handle as the first parameter; this handle indicates the open file on which the system call operates.

-(Handles are called "file descriptors" on POSIX systems.)
+(Handles are called "file descriptors" on POSIX systems.
+The Onramp libc provides an implementation of POSIX file descriptors that wraps Onramp handles.)

 ### File Types

 There are four types of files: regular files, streams, directories, and devices.

 #### Regular Files